BabylonJS/Documentation/content/dev_stories/ecommerce_vaporwear_configurator_chapters/chapter_2_3d.md

     configuration was making sure the imported "studs" mesh was attached to the correct bone.
-After consulting Carlos (who had helpfully named the correct bone, "Bone"), Diane simply had her watch abstraction cache off a reference to that bone
+After consulting Carlos (who had helpfully named the correct bone, "Bone"), Diane simply had her watch abstraction cache off a reference to that bone...
     ***
     **TODO: Picture of watch.ts@117-118**
     ***
-    and provide an easy way to
+    ...and provide an easy way to
     [attach the "studs" to it](https://doc.babylonjs.com/divingDeeper/mesh/bonesSkeletons#attaching-a-mesh-to-a-specific-bone).
     ***
     **TODO: Picture of showroom.ts@146-150**